-Payment Protection Insurance or PPI is usually sold alongside loans, mortgages, credit cards or any other financial agreements as a form of cover in cases of accident, sickness and unemployment where you can no longer afford to repay your lender.
-However, in many instances people have been mis-sold this type of insurance, leaving them unable to even claim against it.
+Payment Protection Insurance (PPI) is usually sold alongside loans, mortgages, credit cards or any other financial agreements as cover in cases of accident, sickness and unemployment where you can no longer afford to repay your lender.
+If something happens to stop you being able to make your payments, PPI can cover them for a set period of time.